Aims of the project

 The project was initially founded six years ago in partnership with the SHINE foundation but is now entirely funded by Bromley Hogh School and organised by Bromley High School in collaboration with partner schools.

 This is based at Bromley High School and uses our facilities.
 Bromley High teaching staff are involved as or teaching and non teaching staff from the participating schools.
 Staffing, food, materials and transport costs are covered by Bromley High and there is no financial contribution from the participating schools.

 The project is reviewed annually with Heads of participating schools after the end of the programme.
 All participants keep a log and review and reflect upon the impact of the project on their learning.

-Pupils who attend are both boys and girls and they are from Year 5/6.
+Pupils who attend from partner schools are both boys and girls and they are from Year 5/6.
+Girls from Year 5 and 6 of Bromley High attend some sessions such as the Team Building morning which is led by an external events company.
 The SHINE participants form a joint choir with Bromley High Junior School pupil and perform together.
 Older Bromley High students partipate as helpers for example with the Duke of Edinburgh camping activities or with Science or DT activities.

 Frequency and duration

 This is a project that has been carried out annually over Saturday mornings in the summer term over six years.
 In addition, SHINE schools are prioritised for appropriate extension activities e.g. free places at a recent Jo McGregor piano recital and at an upcoming wildlife talk by a CBeebies presenter.